That's all folks

-Regal jumping spiders are easy to care for, even for novice keepers of inverts.
+Regal jumping spiders are easy to care for, even for novice keepers of inverts, but buying one still requires thought and consideration to the commitment you will be making.

 Starter enclosure 10x15cm (WxH)